 What really matters

-By dixie
+by dixie

 I’ve followed Ravelry drama much more closely than the election this year, with a few exceptions for really brilliant election moments.
 There’s a joke whispering around Ravelry about how Casey (the code monkey half of the husband/wife team behind the entire site) should run for President.
 I have to say after watching the guy do everything right (at least, what I would consider to be “right”) for nearly a year, it’s a lot more fun to watch him work than the Democratic candidates.